patcha-ranat/Ecommerce-Invoice-End-to-end/README.md

 if not, these can be issues
 - check if `setup.sql` is executed successfully, by inspecting logs in docker desktop
-- check if data csv file and `setup.sql` are copied into docker container's local by using container's bash and check path in `Dockerfile` and `setup.sql`
+- check if data csv file and `setup.sql` are copied into docker container's local by using container's bash and check if path in `Dockerfile` and `setup.sql` were set correctly.
 - we need to set search_path by
 ```bash
 SET search_path TO <myschema>;
 ```
-To set only in current session.
+to set only in current session.
 ```bash
 ALTER DATABASE <mydatabase> SET search_path TO <myschema>;
 ```
-To set permanently at database level.
+to set permanently at database level.

 Then exit from all bash
 ```bash